sematext/docs/docs/monitoring/index.md

 The setup instructions for each of the agents are shown in the UI and you can also see them under individual [integrations](../integration).

 Once the agent is set up metrics will start coming to Sematext instantly.
-If you do not see performance charts in 5 minutes, have a look at the <a href="http://sematext.com/docs/monitoring/spm-faq/">Troubleshooting</a>
+If you do not see performance charts 5 minutes after setting up the agent, have a look at the <a href="http://sematext.com/docs/monitoring/spm-faq/">Troubleshooting</a>
 page.</p>

 ### App Settings

-App settings include, but are not limited to:
+App settings and actions include, but are not limited to:

-  - inviting new users to your application
+  - inviting others to your App
   - [alert rules](../alerts)
-  - changing your app's plan
+  - changing your App's plan
-  - connecting apps
+  - connecting Apps
-  - create heartbeat alert
+  - heartbeat alert cration
-  - transfer app owner
+  - App ownership transfer
-  - subscriptions
+  - scheduled report emails (aka Subscriptions)

 <a href="#app-settings-menu"><img class="content-modal-image" alt="Sematext Monitoring App Settings UI screen" src="../images/monitoring/app-settings-menu.png" title="Sematext Monitoring App Settings UI screen"></a>